How to grow cucumbers in a greenhouse: tips & advantages

 Favourite vegetable: asparagus

-Cucumbers are heat-loving plants and since our UK summers can be unreliable, to say the least, they are often grown undercover in a greenhouse, both at home and by commercial growers.
-Read on to find out how to grow cucumbers in a greenhouse and what varieties are best.
+Cucumbers are heat-loving plants and since our UK summers can be unreliable, they are often grown undercover in a greenhouse, both at home and by commercial growers.
+Find out how to grow cucumbers in a greenhouse and what varieties are best.

 Growing cucumbers in a greenhouse can produce impressive yields [Photo: Anna in Sweden/ Shutterstock.com]